RunedUniverse/r4m-maven-extension/README.md

 - Provides `setup` goal to simplify installation into maven-project
 - Provides goals to dump the current configuration (in case you want to redefine everything, so you don't need to start from scratch)
 - Provides debug goals
-- Configurations (`pem.xml` & `pom.xml`) are loaded from all active plugins therefore Workflow Plugins can be used for easier project setup
+- Configurations (`pem.xml` & `grm.xml`) are loaded from all active plugins therefore Workflow Plugins can be used for easier project setup
   - RunedUniverse provides example Workflow Plugins for use with Jenkins-Plugins, Spring and normal Java Projects.
-- Provides Configuration options for Runes4Maven Features (see [Properties](Properties))
+- Provides Configuration options for Runes4Maven Features (see [Properties](#properties))
 - Built to be extendable by other Maven-Core-Extensions

 ## Installation
 Runes4Maven (r4m) can be installed in two major ways:

-### Maven Core Extension
+### Maven Core-Extension
-Runes4Maven (r4m) installed as maven core extension exposes r4m's full potential.
+Runes4Maven (r4m) installed as a Maven Core-Extensions exposes r4m's full potential.

 Core-Extensions are installed in the project by adding them in the `extensions.xml`.
 This has to be located in the `.mvn` folder which has to be in the root folder of your maven project per [maven definition](https://maven.apache.org/configure.html#mvn-extensions-xml-file).